-Erran Woodward

-Environmental Approvals Manager

-Acciona Ferrovial Joint Venture
+Erran Woodward Environmental Approvals Manager Acciona Ferrovial Joint Venture

 This message is intended only for the use of the individual or entity to whom it is addressed and may contain information that is privileged, confidential, protected by copyright, and exempt from disclosure under applicable law.
 Any unauthorised use, disclosure, copying or distribution of this message or information is prohibited.
 If you receive this message in error, please immediately contact the sender and destroy this email.
 Any confidentiality or privilege is not waived or lost because this email has been sent to you by mistake.
-Acciona Ferrovial Joint Venture does not warrant that this email is error or virus free. this email.
+Acciona Ferrovial Joint Venture does not warrant that this email is error or virus free.

+Gregor Wilson

-Elizabeth Black <elizabeth.black@strathfield.nsw.gov.au> From:
+From: Elizabeth Black <elizabeth.black@strathfield.nsw.gov.au></elizabeth.black@strathfield.nsw.gov.au>

+Sent: Monday, 6 September 2021 12:17 PM

+То: system@teambinder.com

-To: system@teambinder.com Cc: Lorryn Williamson
+Cc: Lorryn Williamson

 Subject: FW: CTP - Central Tunnel Package - Heritage Management Plan - Issued for Review